microprediction/monteprediction/TFRO.md

 - Nice place btw.
 Close to the water and doesn't smell like piss (but you can still go out in NYC in the evenings if you want).

 ### If you are looking for my code, papers, articles ...
 - My niche open-source Python packages are [here](https://github.com/microprediction).
 The focus is on timeseries, optimization, order statistics and portfolio construction.
+- If you are of the view that novel algorithms are all that matter and the rest is mostly noise, I'll send you straight to my [Schur Portfolio Theory](https://arxiv.org/abs/2411.05807) work that unifies the two sides of portfolio theory, or to my work [here](https://github.com/microprediction/winning/blob/main/docs/Horse_Race_Problem__SIAM_updated.pdf) that made Thurstone models useful again.
-- Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home) including [Schur Portfolio Theory](https://arxiv.org/abs/2411.05807).
+- Other papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home).
 - I maintain a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md) on robust portfolio theory.
 - My [book](https://mitpress.mit.edu/9780262047326/microprediction/) fortells the rise of prediction networks.
 Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3) and see also [awards](https://microprediction.github.io/building_an_open_ai_network/feedback.html).